Pere Marquette River - Guided Salmon Fishing

 Species in the Pere Marquette River vary in the different sections of river.
 The "flies" water is loaded with resident trout ranging from 8" to 12".
 The mid section from Gleason's to Walhalla has a good mix of bigger Trout, Steelhead, and Salmon fly fishing.
 The lower section, Walhalla to Scottville has the famed "Hex Hatch" and is home to early "Kings" in late August.
 The number of Chinook salmon the Pere Marquette river receives in late August and September is truly amazing, with salmon reaching 30 pounds!!

-Pere Marquette River Salmon guides available for the lower stretches of the PM river.
-We prefer to guide fly fishermen for Salmon on the Pere Marquette River.
+Pere Marquette River Salmon fishing guides available for the lower stretches of the PM river.
+We prefer to guide hardware, bait caster, spinning, and fly fishermen for Salmon on the Pere Marquette River.

 The Pere Marquette River is best floated with a drift boat or raft but is also easily waded.
 The bottom is a mixture of sand and gravel.
 There is ample spawning area located in the "Flies Only " section.
 This makes the river a perfect location for Michigan Fly Fishing.